SupercomputingWales/slurm_advanced_topics/_episodes/02-common-linux-text-editors.md

 ## Gedit
 <img src="{{ page.root }}/fig/Gedit-logo.png" alt="Gedit Logo" width="10%" height="10%" />
 The GNOME desktop text editor.
 Gedit is another basic Linux text editor, the main difference with Nano is that it is a graphical editor so you will need to use X11 (see lesson 1) to work with it.
-When openning Gedit it will open a new window that resembles Windows' notepad.
+When opening Gedit it will open a new window that resembles Windows' notepad.
 <img src="{{ page.root }}/fig/Gedit-home.png" alt="Gedit home" width="50%" height="50%" />
 > ## Sort the rows... again
 >